Employer of Record in Puerto Rico | Hire Without An Entity

 Absolutely.
 We can manage the necessary visa and work permit processes for foreigners in Puerto Rico on your behalf.
 Also, we can handle situations where any local employment laws, tax laws, or employee benefits differ for Puerto Ricans and foreigners.

-The legal expertise of PEO and EOR services in Puerto Rico can help businesses that don’t have their own structures or those seeking to avoid cost-scaling difficulties during expansion.
+The legal expertise of PEO and Employer of Record services in Puerto Rico can help businesses that don’t have their own structures or those seeking to avoid cost-scaling difficulties during expansion.

 Hiring costs in Puerto Rico takes varies depending on different factors like the industry, the organization’s policies, and the job position.
 Other factors affecting the cost include the minimum wage in Puerto Rico, salary and tax benefits, recruitment and training costs, and other indirect expenses.